Doheny State Beach near Dana Point Harbor is one of my favorite spots in Orange County.

 - Ocean bottom is rocky at this beach

-- In recent years, witnessed a rising number of homeless sleeping on the grassy area
+- In recent years, witnessed a rising number of people experiencing homeless sleeping on the grassy area

-- Access to fire pits and day use area can be effected by high surf or storm surge
+- Access to fire pits and day use area can be impacted by high surf or storm surge

-- Big events like the Doheny Blues Festival make the park extra busy and hard to navigate during the event – make sure you check the park calendar before you go.
+- Big events like the Doheny Blues Festival and Ohana Fest make the park extra busy and hard to navigate during the event – make sure you check the park calendar before you go.

-- $15 day use fee for parking (or use your CA State Parks annual pass)
+- $15 day use fee for parking (or use your CA State Parks annual pass).
+Here’s my post all about How to Buy a California State Parks Pass.

 Things to Know about Dana Point Harbor

-- One of my favorite places for family strolls because you never know what you are going to see.
-Park near the restaurants at the dead end of Golden Lantern walk the sidewalk all the way to the Ocean Institute or across the bridge to the small island where many of the yacht clubs are located.
+One of my favorite places for family strolls because you never know what you are going to see.
+Park near the restaurants at the dead end of Golden Lantern and walk the sidewalk all the way to the Ocean Institute or across the bridge to the small island where many of the yacht clubs are located.
+I wrote a post about all the walks you can do at the harbor with route maps.

 - Parking is free, but can be a challenge on busy weekends or during the summer